maheshacharya/hippo-docker-deployments/docker-compose/README.md

 Hippo CMS Poject
 ----------------
-We are using this project https://github.com/maheshacharya/hippo-docker-example This project has two maven profiles that enables building Docker Images.
-To use your own projects, you will have to buiild Docker Image of your projects and then deploy the images to [Docker Hub](https://hub.docker.com/) or to a private registry.
+We are using this project https://github.com/maheshacharya/hippo-docker-example This project has two maven profiles that enable building Docker Images.
+To use your own projects, you will have to build Docker Image of your projects and then deploy the images to [Docker Hub](https://hub.docker.com/) or to a private registry.
-We have alreday created image that is needed for this deployment which is available [here](https://hub.docker.com/r/maheshacharya/myhippoproject-docker-deployment-demo-mysql/)
+We have already created an image that is needed for this deployment which is available [here](https://hub.docker.com/r/maheshacharya/myhippoproject-docker-deployment-demo-mysql/)

 Deployment Architecture